vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-07-01-gom-literature-review-1.md

 In this second part, we will focus mainly on GaCLLM {% cite du2024large %} and my new take on the system I imagined after digging deeper the work.

-Read the previous part here: [Graphs-of-Heads - The First Literature Review](https://vtrnnhlinh.github.io/blog/2025/goh-literature-review-0/).
+Read the previous part here: [Graph-of-Models - The First Literature Review](https://vtrnnhlinh.github.io/blog/2025/gom-literature-review-0/).

 ---